segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

 > info ""
 > The **Host Address** field does not appear in source settings until it's enabled by Segment Customer Success.

+Once the setup is complete, there should be no downtime, as the default Segment domains continue to work alongside the customer's domains.

 ## Custom CDN / API Proxy